-At our Second Wednesdays meeting in February, Coracle is going to explore the connection between “Spiritual Formation and Justice”.
-Join us February 8th, 7-8:30 PM, for a conversation with Rev. Bill Haley, Coracle’s Executive Director; Kristy Wallace Grant, Director of The Repentance Project; and Rev. Chris Lugo, Coracle’s Community Minister for the DMV.
-We will be gathering at Little Falls Presbyterian Church in Arlington, VA.
-Come early at 6:30 PM for some food and fellowship.
-You can register here.
+At our Second Wednesdays meeting in February, Coracle explored the connection between “Spiritual Formation and Justice”.
+We hosted a conversation with Rev. Bill Haley, Coracle’s Executive Director; Kristy Wallace Grant, Director of The Repentance Project; and Rev. Chris Lugo, Coracle’s Community Minister for the DMV.
+The gathering took place at Little Falls Presbyterian Church in Arlington, VA on February 8, 2023.
+Here is the recording of that conversation:

 Why are we talking about spiritual formation and justice – together?

 Just after my first week at law school, I noticed the inscription on, for me, an unforgettable bronze statue of the prophet Micah.
 The statue, about 20 inches tall, was a man in an angular robe with elongated arms and legs.
 His left arm was straight out, pushing, while his right arm was by his side pushed slightly backward.
 His head and shoulders thrust forward, hair blown back with his legs planted firmly behind him.
 He looked like he was walking into a strong wind.
 How the statue captured the intensity of the man’s movement amazed me then but the image and inscription, “Micah 6:8”, still captivates me after 35 years.